waldyrious/computefreely/_posts/2018-06-03-chakra-linux.md

       url: https://www.chakralinux.org/?contributors
 ---

-Chakra is an easy-to-use distribution based on Arch Linux, with an emphasis on the Plasma Desktop and the use of other KDE technologies
+Chakra is an easy-to-use distribution based on Arch Linux, with an emphasis on the Plasma Desktop and the use of other KDE technologies.